 Seven optimum conditions for happiness at work

 Are you happy at work?
 Do you look forward to Mondays?
-How do you feel returning from vacation — refreshed and ready to get back into work, or disappointed you had to come back.
-It’s important that work and our workplace gives us contentment.
-But what are the optimum conditions and indicators of genuine contentment in a workplace?
+How do you feel returning from vacation?
+Refreshed and ready to get back into work, or disappointed you had to come back?

 1. Quality leadership

 Everyone needs at least one ally in the workplace.
-The intensity and time spent on/at work frequently requires someone with whom you can debrief and exchange pertinent advice.
-A friendly face also makes a big difference; not mindlessly or ingratiatingly smiling all the time, but a genuine supportive reaction, subtly expressed, tells you that you didn’t overstep the mark when you candidly assessed a situation or when others were piling in on you during a meeting.
+The intensity of and time spent at work frequently requires someone with whom you can debrief and exchange pertinent advice.
+A friendly face also makes a big difference— not mindlessly or ingratiatingly smiling all the time, but a genuine supportive reaction, subtly expressed, confirms you didn’t overstep the mark when you candidly assessed a situation or when others were piling in on you during a meeting.